 “Remarkably, the study shows children who are exposed to five or more pets in the first year of life presented with zero allergies,” she said.

-With the RSPCA running their annual Pop Up Adoption event this weekend, if you were considering bringing a pet into the home, this could well be the ideal time.
+The RSPCA often run Adoption events, if you were considering bringing a pet into the home, this could well be the ideal time.

 “This research is very exciting,” said RSPCA Qld spokesperson Michael Beatty.